att-innovate/firework/README.md

 Don't underestimate the importance of this step.
 Acquiring a board can be an investment, and its fit with your project will certainly impact its success.
 Spending time asking and answering questions like these will also help to reaffirm your understanding of your project and goals.

-### 2. Setting up your development environment (OS, VNC server/client, EDA tools, licensing)
+### 2. Set up your development environment (OS, VNC server/client, EDA tools, licensing)

 Before we get to the fun, we need to put our IT hats on.
 The next step is to set up your *hardware development environment*.
 Your setup is primarily going to be influenced by the development board you choose, the corresponding set of <a href="https://en.wikipedia.org/wiki/Electronic_design_automation">EDA tools</a> needed to implement designs on that board, and the computing resources available to you.
 The complexity of your project's design could also influence your setup; larger, more complex designs might require you to use premium, licensed versions of the EDA tools for full functionality.
 (Personally, I think this outdated business model is something the hardware industry needs to work on since the cost of the development board and software licenses alone adds yet another barrier to innovation in the hardware space.
 I'm happy to see Amazon taking steps in the right direction; they've begun rolling out <a href="https://aws.amazon.com/ec2/instance-types/f1/">F1 Instances</a> in their EC2 cloud providing access to Xilinx FPGAs for hardware acceleration.
 I haven't tried using them myself, but I imagine it's makes getting started with a hardware accelerator project much easier and cheaper than through the method I describe below.)